GitLab Inc.'s (GTLB) Stock: A Long-Term Performance Analysis - News Heater

-The stock of GitLab Inc. (GTLB) has gone down by -7.19% for the week, with a -1.28% drop in the past month and a 58.06% rise in the past quarter.
-The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are 3.99% for GTLB.
-The simple moving average for the past 20 days is -4.78% for GTLB’s stock, with a 13.56% simple moving average for the past 200 days.
+The stock of GitLab Inc. (GTLB) has gone down by -5.09% for the week, with a -9.43% drop in the past month and a 55.50% rise in the past quarter.
+The volatility ratio for the week is 4.81%, and the volatility levels for the past 30 days are 4.25% for GTLB.
+The simple moving average for the last 20 days is -8.83% for GTLB’s stock, with a simple moving average of 7.95% for the last 200 days.

 Is It Worth Investing in GitLab Inc. (NASDAQ: GTLB) Right Now?

-, and the 36-month beta value for GTLB is at 0.17.
-Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 2 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 0.17.
+Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 2 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023